Skip to Content

 Fighting For Those Who Have Experienced Discrimination Based on Their Disability in Georgia

 The disability discrimination attorneys at Beal Sutherland Berlin & Brown have a proven track record in handling cases where individuals have experienced such discrimination.
-For example, Brian Sutherland represented an employee who was denied leave for mental health treatment and won a trial award of over $622,000
+For example, Brian Sutherland represented an employee who was denied leave for mental health treatment and won a trial award of over $622,000.
+These successful outcomes showcase our commitment to ensuring that employees are treated fairly and their rights are protected under the law.

-If your case involves failure to accommodate or you have been treated unfairly at work due to your disability, contact our Atlanta disability discrimination lawyers at Beal Sutherland Berlin & Brown by submitting an online for or by calling (404) 476-5305!
+If your case involves failure to accommodate or you have been treated unfairly at work due to your disability, contact our Atlanta disability discrimination attorneys at Beal Sutherland Berlin & Brown by or by calling (404) 476-5305!

-Understanding the Americans with Disabilities Act (ADA) and the Rehabilitation Act
+Understanding the Americans with Disabilities Act (ADA) & the Rehabilitation Act

 If you believe that you have experienced disability discrimination at work, it is crucial to know your rights.
 Under the Americans with Disabilities Act (ADA) and the Rehabilitation Act, a disability can be defined in a number of ways, such as:

-1. A physical or mental condition that limits one or more major life activities
+1. A physical or mental condition that limits one or more major life activities.
+Knowing what constitutes a major life activity can be essential, as it encompasses a broad range of functions like walking, talking, seeing, and working.

-3. An employer's perception that the individual has such a condition
+3. An employer's perception that the individual has such a condition.
+It's important to understand that discrimination can occur based not on actual conditions but perceived ones.

-4. An association with someone who has a condition
+4. An association with someone who has a condition.
+Employers cannot discriminate against employees because of their relationships with disabled persons.

 Employers are prohibited from discriminating against individuals based on their disability status, including:

-1. Discrimination in hiring, firing, recruitment, training, job assignments, promotions, benefits, pay, layoffs, leave, and other employment practices
+1. Discrimination in hiring, firing, recruitment, training, job assignments, promotions, benefits, pay, layoffs, leave, and other employment practices.
+It is crucial for employees to document any suspicions of discriminatory practices immediately.

-3. Asking inappropriate medical questions during the hiring process
+3. Asking inappropriate medical questions during the hiring process.
+An employer's inquiries should strictly pertain to job-related assessments of capability.

-5. Failure to accommodate or provide reasonable accommodations that enable employees with physical or mental disabilities to perform their job functions
+5. Failure to accommodate or provide reasonable accommodations that enable employees with physical or mental disabilities to perform their job functions.
+The refusal must be justified by undue hardship evidence.

 The law specifies that reasonable accommodations may consist of: